 I’ve been using this Evernote workflow to search notes in Alfred.
 It’s a powerful workflow with advanced features to create, manage, and search notes in Evernote, but it requires the Evernote app to be active all the time.
 The only feature I need from the workflow is the feature to search notes from Alfred even when Evernote is inactive.

-I keep Evernote inactive most of the time.
-Most of the notes in my Evernote account are created automatically when I highlight a passage of text in Instapaper, save an article from Safari, or send an except from iBooks.
+I keep Evernote idle most of the time.
+Most of the notes in my Evernote account are automatically created when I highlight a passage of text in Instapaper, save an article from Safari, or send an except inside iBooks.
 I don’t have to open Evernote unless I need to search for notes as references.

-When I was trying Spotlight after OS X Yosemite release, I noticed that Evernote’s notes shows up in the search result despite that Evernote is inactive.
+When I was trying Spotlight after OS X Yosemite release, I noticed that Evernote’s notes show up in the search result although Evernote is inactive.
 Apparently, Evernote creates a list of documents which can be indexed by Spotlight known as Evernote Note Metadata.
 By default, Alfred doesn’t include Evernote Metadata as identified documents so you won’t be able to search it from Alfred.
-You can easily include it in the search result by dragging
+You can easily add it in the search result by dragging

 com.evernote.Evernote folder into Alfred Search Scope.
 You can find that folder in this path: